mohamedezz96/Python/Python-essential-2-projects/Points on a plane/README.md

 This lab introduces **object-oriented programming** concepts by working with points on a **Cartesian coordinate plane**.
 Each point is represented by two coordinates `(x, y)`, and the goal is to calculate distances between points.

-The implementation uses the `hypot()` function from Python’s built-in `math` module to compute Euclidean distance.

 ---

 ## 🎯 Objective